joewab/joewab/README.md

 # Hello, I'm Joe Anthony-Brown 👋

-## Thanks for visiting my github profile ☺️

-I'm a software developer from New York, currently living in Minneapolis.
+I'm a software developer from New York.
 I enjoy making art, traveling, and games (tabletop and video).

 I also really enjoy creating applications and working on interesting projects with other people.